"...the wisest thing I can do is be on my own side."

 The MSC course is a group based program, where compassion, common humanity and kindness, along with the qualities of non-judgement, trust, patience, respect, generosity, equity, and inclusion are infused into the teaching and group dynamic.

-MSC extends across 8 weeks with 8 x 3 hour weekly classes and a whole Sunday on Retreat.
+MSC extends across 9 weeks with 8 x 3 hour weekly classes and a 4 hour class on retreat.

 In each class you'll experience MSC meditation practices and reflections, engage in paired and group discussions, in a way that feels right for you, and learn some of the theory around the concepts being introduced.